Dr. Xiaolin (Andy) Li

 Using large-scale computing systems to solve data-intensive realworld problems has become indispensable for many scientific and engineering disciplines.
 This course provides a broad introduction to cloud computing, focusing on system architecture, programming models, algorithmic design, and big data applications.
 Selected scientific applications will be used as case studies.

-Prerequisite: introduction to programming or data structures and algorithms (EEL4834 or equivalent), and Principles of Computer System Design (EEL-5934 or equivalent) or computer architecture (EEL5764 or equivalent), proficiency in Java, or instructor approval.
+Prerequisite: introduction to programming or data structures and algorithms (EEL4834 or equivalent), and Principles of Computer System Design (EEL-5934 or equivalent) or computer architecture (EEL5764 or equivalent), proficiency in Java or others (Go, Scala, Python), or instructor approval.

 Note: Homework and programming assignments are due by 11:59pm of the due date (unless announced in class otherwise).
 Late homework (non-programming) will NOT be accepted.
 Late program penalty is 10% per day, according to the timestamp of your online submission.
 Only when verifiable extenuating circumstances can be demonstrated will extended assignment due dates be considered.
 Verifiable extenuating circumstances must be reasons beyond control of the students, such as illness or accidental injury.
 Poor performance in class is not an extenuating circumstance.
 Inform your instructor of the verifiable extenuating circumstances in advance or as soon as possible.
 In such situations, the date and nature of the extended due dates for the assignments will be decided by the instructor.